andychu/javascript-vs-c/README.md

 2. Do performance experiments.
 Make a prediction about the speed before running it.
    - Try running it in a VM.
-   - Demonstrate a case where transliterating JavaScript is 10x or 100x slower than C.
+   - Demonstrate a case where transliterating JavaScript to C results in code that's 10x or 100x slower.

 3. Do the reverse direction: port C to JavaScript by removing types.
 This should be easier than JavaScript -> C ?

+If it works, and you have code that now works in JavaScript and in C, send me a link or a pull request to this repo.

+It would also be interesting to know how long the port took.

+If this learning-by-porting strategy doesn't work for you, also let me know (on Zulip or in person.)

 ### Example Bugs